Measures of the Shape of a Distribution

 Positive Skewness

 A positively skewed distribution has a long right tail because of many outliers or extreme values on the right side.
 Perhaps the best way to remember its shape is to consider its points in a positive direction.
-Most data points are concentrated on the right side.
+Most data points are concentrated on the left side.

 An example of a positively skewed distribution would be the income of individuals living in a specific country.